 “This is the first time that a study has shown that anxiety is linked to a child’s hyperactivity in later life, but that inattention is not linked,” said Blanca Bolea, a researcher at the University of Toronto and the leading author of the study.

 As it seems, the reason why is that happening is that children respond to their mothers’ anxiety.
 Also, in maternal anxiety during pregnancy, stress hormones transmit from mothers to their unborn babies, and that might trigger some effects later in the kids’ lives.
+Most humans do not respond well to stress.
+If you or someone you know is struggling with stress, anxiety, or other mental health issues, BetterHelp is a great option.
+Their therapists are custom-matched to you, in order to help you get the most out of each session.

 “One interpretation is that some symptoms of ADHD are associated with the mother’s anxiety, but not all of them.
 More broadly, it shows that the stresses a mother experiences can show up in her child nearly a generation later; it is worth noting that all the mothers reported an increase in anxiety during pregnancy,” concluded Blanca Bolea.